JoppyFurr/Sneptile/README.md

 Note that, for now: --panels will only work when using mode-4 and de-duplication.

 ## TMS99xx Mode-0 and Mode-2

+Note: TMS99xx modes are not fully up-to-date with SMS mode behaviours.
+ * A single large pattern array is generated instead of one pattern array per input file.
+ * De-duplication has not been enabled

 Initial support is also available for Mode-0 and Mode-2 of the TMS9918 family.